 Studies show that sending emails between 6-7am or around 8pm at night were the best times in order to get a reply.
 Early mornings are good because you’re probably at the top of the person’s inbox and they’re fresh.
 Other research suggests sending after lunch can also work in your favour because the boost in blood sugar levels can mean the person is more receptive to your email.

 Regular readers will know I loathe the impersonal ‘hi’ that many people use in professional emails.
 Personalise it!
 According to this study, reading your own name triggers specific brain activation and engagement.
 And isn’t the whole point to engage people who could potentially hire you?
 So if you’re sending something like a letter of introduction (Lindy Alexander has a ripping post about LOIs here), make sure you send it to the right person.
-The email-finding tool Hunter is perfect for this – it’s so useful it has a place in our 60 tools for freelancers resource.

 Again, a bit of a no-brainer, but some of the phrases you could consider sprinkling through your emails include ‘please’, ‘thank-you’, ‘of course’, ‘I’ll get onto that right away’, ‘let me sort that out for you’, ‘let me look into that for you right now’, ‘my pleasure’ and so on.
 (If you need specific scripts you can copy, get sorted with our 25 Scripts for Freelance Success ebook.)